prakashrs30/Digital-clock/README.md

 ### 5. Display Bank

-The clock drives **six common-cathode 7-segment displays** (HH:MM:SS), with each segment current-limited by **330Ω resistors**, plus **7 LEDs** for the day-of-week indicator.
+The clock drives **six common-cathode 7-segment displays** (HH:MM:SS), with each segment current-limited by **330Ω resistors**

-This provides a total of **13 visual outputs**, all driven directly by CMOS logic without a microcontroller or dedicated display driver IC.
+This provides a outputs, all driven directly by CMOS logic without a microcontroller or dedicated display driver IC.

 ### Summary Signal Flow